-How to block phone calls on your Android phone
+Learn how to block a number on Android

 Blocking calls on a Samsung phone

-Select the Phone icon on the home screen, tap More at the top right, and then tap Settings.
-You’ll find Call blocking or Call rejection listed here and you can manage the numbers on your Block list or Auto reject list.
-You can also set up automatic Call-reject messages if you want to.
+If you have a Samsung Galaxy S8, or another Samsung phone, then you can easily block phone numbers.
+Select the Phone icon on your home screen, tap the three-dot menu in the upper-right corner, and then tap Settings.
+You’ll find Block numbers listed here — you can also use this menu to manage the numbers on your Block list.
+You can even toggle on the option to Block anonymous calls, if you want to.

 You can also block numbers from your call log.
-Open up Phone > Log and tap on a number or contact, then tap More > Block settings and you’ll get the option to turn on Call block and Message block.
+To do so, open up Phone > Recents and tap a number or contact.
+Afterward, tap Details > Menu (three-dots in upper-right corner) > Block number, which will give you the option to Block the number in question.

 Blocking call on an HTC phone

-Note: Update: Clarified blocking instructions for both Samsung and LG phones.